 Can a Direct Earnings Attachment be applied at the same time as a formal debt solution?

-The DWP’s Benefit Overpayment Recovery Guidance includes a policy to not recover benefit overpayments from an individual in a formal debt solution.
+The DWP’s Benefit Overpayment Recovery Guidance contains a policy that states benefit overpayments should not be recovered from an individual in a formal debt solution.
 This means that, if you were to enter into an Individual Voluntary Arrangement (IVA) while you had a DEA, all deductions would be stopped and the formal debt solution would take over.

 From this point, your creditors will be bound to the terms of the formal debt solution and won’t be able to recover the debt in any other way, meaning any existing wage arrestments must be cancelled.